Wieland Wagner

-Wieland Wagner (5 January 1917 – 17 October 1966) was a German opera director, grandson of Richard Wagner.
-As co-director of the Bayreuth Festival when it re-opened after World War II, he was noted for innovative new stagings of the operas, departing from the naturalistic scenery and lighting of the originals.
-His wartime involvement in the development of the V-2 rocket was kept secret for many years.
+Wieland Wagner (5 January 1917 – 17 October 1966) was a German opera director, and a grandson of Richard Wagner.
+As co-director of the Bayreuth Festival when it re-opened after World War II, he was noted for innovative new stagings of the musical stage works, departing from the naturalistic scenery and lighting of the 19th-century models.

 Life

 Wieland Wagner was the elder of two sons of Siegfried and Winifred Wagner, grandson of composer Richard Wagner, and great-grandson of composer Franz Liszt through Wieland's paternal grandmother.

 In 1941, he married the dancer and choreographer Gertrud Reissinger.
 They had four children: Iris (1942–2014), Wolf Siegfried (born 1943), Nike (born 1945) and Daphne (born 1946).
 Their son Wolf married Marie Eleanore von Lehndorff-Steinort, sister of fashion model Veruschka, whose father was involved in the 20 July plot to assassinate Hitler.

-Late in his life, Wieland had a love affair with the much younger Anja Silja, one of the singers he had recruited for Bayreuth.
+Late in life, Wieland had a love affair with Anja Silja, one of the singers he had recruited for Bayreuth.

 In 1965, he was awarded the Pour le Mérite.

 He died of lung cancer in October 1966.